-You are also encouraged to participate on the included program field trips, in addition to the field trips built into some of your courses.
-Exact dates and locations may change at the discretion of the Resident Director.
-Examples may include the following.
+You are encouraged to participate on the organized field trips, in addition to the field trips built into some of your courses.
+Destinations may change at the discretion of the Resident Director.

-Explore the capital of—and the largest city in—Italy, with its Roman ruins, imperial temples, medieval towers, Renaissance palaces, and baroque basilicas.
+Explore the capital and the largest city in Italy, with its Roman ruins, imperial temples, medieval towers, Renaissance palaces, and baroque basilicas.
 Its artistic treasures are highlighted throughout the city in museums and monuments.
 There will also be plenty of time to eat and relax in the many cafés Rome has to offer.

 Enjoy Civita di Bagnoregio, also known as the dying city, a village perched on a hill - known for its amazing views.
 You'll also visit Orvieto, with its significant cultural heritage, fascinating traditions, and unique cathedral.

 Visit the picturesque medieval town of Spoleto, site of the world-famous Festival dei Mondi, with its beautiful views over the Umbrian hills, charming piazzas and amazing cathedral.
 Hike atop the Marmore Waterfalls, the biggest manmade waterfalls in Europe, and enjoy a breathtaking view.

 Visit a beautiful medieval hill town in southern Tuscany and, weather permitting, enjoy a swim in the Mediterranean Sea.
 Explore a fantastic sculpture garden based on the Tarot cards, designed by Niki de St. Phalle in the spirit of Gaudi.